Drop off your CV

 Adapting human resource practices to meet the underlying motivational needs of each employee is a key for maximising employee performance, a new study found.

 Individuals tend to be motivated and perform better when the work environment helps them achieve their goals.
-This means, the success of human resource (HR) practices in influencing employee performance depends on whether these practices are seen as relevant to the fulfilment of an individual employee’s motivational needs. study recently published in Human Resource Management (HRM) examined how and why different employees’ goals interact with specific bundles of HR practices, in order to explain different effects on employee performance.
+This means, the success of human resource (HR) practices in influencing employee performance depends on whether these practices are seen as relevant to the fulfilment of an individual employee’s motivational needs.
+A study recently published in Human Resource Management (HRM) examined how and why different employees’ goals interact with specific bundles of HR practices, in order to explain different effects on employee performance.

 “Over the past several decades, researchers have shown that the bundles of HR practices, often regarded as “high performance work systems", are beneficial for enhancing employees’ job performance.
 However, there’s also been some growing recognition that these systems do not affect all employees equally.
 There were also several studies that showed that the positive effects of HR systems on employee performance are dependent on how employees interpret the HR systems.
 So the problem we identified here was the lack of a nuanced theoretical framework that explains how individuals perceive and respond to HR systems”, said Junhyok Yim, the lead author of the study and an assistant professor of management at City University of Hong Kong.